vivimartini/solar-forecast-postprocessing/README.md

 GBDT on the de-biased residual: **−2.53%** — still hurts OOS.
 Point deliverable = online bias only.

-**Predictive intervals:** quantile GBDT base layer.
-Tried static offline conformal calibration first — it restored near-nominal coverage on walk-forward evaluation (**81.2%**), but produced wider intervals and a worse interval score than the adaptive online procedure.
-Compared static conformal with online
-ACI: static conformal restored marginal coverage, while online ACI achieved comparable near-nominal coverage (**79.1%**, target 80%) with a substantially better interval score — a better calibration–sharpness trade-off under drift.
-Dispersion scaling on top; mean width **4,452 MW** (~4.45 GW).
-Interval width ranks realised error — 643 / 1,327 / 1,923 MW MAE across narrow / medium / wide terciles (see `fig_uncertainty_informative.png`).
+**Predictive intervals:** the quantile-GBDT base layer under-covers.
+Static offline conformal restores near-nominal coverage on the walk-forward evaluation (**81.2%**) but produces wider intervals and a worse interval score.
+Online ACI achieves comparable near-nominal coverage (**79.1%** against an 80% target) with a substantially lower interval score, giving the better calibration–sharpness trade-off under drift.
+With dispersion scaling, mean width is **4,452 MW**; interval width also ranks realised difficulty, with MAE of 643 / 1,327 / 1,923 MW across narrow / medium / wide terciles (see `fig_uncertainty_informative.png`).

 ## Results (walk-forward evaluation)